vectordotdev/timber-io/_posts/2016-07-20-why-were-building-timber.md

 **1. Finding what you need in the logs is often really hard.**

 Most logging platforms ingest and display only raw text in a view that can make you feel like you're in The Matrix.
 Some logs are designed for humans, some for machines, some for both.
-Uh...

 You might say "sure, but I can always search for what I'm looking for, right?"
 Well, what happens if what you want to find isn't in the message string?
-What if your microservices are all logging different information in different formats with different log levels?
+What if your microservices are all logging in different formats with different log levels?
 The problem here is that there is **no consistent structure** and **no context**.

 **2. Log-based alerting is inconsistent and relies on fragile regexes**